 Offered: Summer.

+SPED 524 – Literacy Instruction: Adolescents with Mild/Moderate Disabilities (4)

+Graduate candidates select, adapt, implement, and assess reading/writing methods/materials for secondary students with mild/moderate disabilities.
+The focus on designing interventions that best support learning/achievement is emphasized.
+Thirty-hour practicum required.

+Prerequisite: Matriculation in a graduate program, SPED 501, or equivalents, or consent of the department chair.

+Offered: Spring.

 SPED 525 - Development of Communication and Movement (3)

 Patterns of human development are analyzed, with emphasis on the development of communication and movement.
 Alternate communication strategies for the nonverbal student are also discussed.